feathersjs/docs/guides/basics/setup.md

 # Getting ready

 Alright then!
-Let's learn what Feathers is all about!
-First, let's have a look at what we will do in this guide, what you should already know and what needs to be installed to use Feathers.
+Let's learn what Feathers is all about.
+First we'll have a look at what we are going to do in this guide, what you should already know and what needs to be installed to use Feathers.

 ## What we will do